astronomer/astro-docs/enterprise/v0.23/06_manage-astronomer/04_houston-api.md

 1. Workspace Admin privileges
 2. A Deployment ID

-If you don't already have a Deployment ID, first run the query in the "Query an Airflow Deployment" section above.
+If you don't already have a Deployment UUID, first run the query in the "Query an Airflow Deployment" section to retrieve it.

 With the `deploymentId`, run the following: